Principle Anti-Air Missile System (PAAMS)April 26, 2018

 PAAMS is designed to provide sea-based protection against hostile aircraft, tactical ballistic missiles and cruise missiles.
 It is a 360 degree omni-directional system that can provide multi-layer air defense for PAAMS-equipped vessels and area protection for a fleet of nearby ships.
 The air defense platform is capable of defeating saturated attacks from modern air threats including sea-skimming anti-ship missiles, diving anti-radar missiles, and fighter aircraft.
 Currently, PAAMS is equipped by six British Type 45 destroyers (PAAMS is known as Sea Viper by the British Royal Navy), two French Horizon-class frigates, and two Italian Horizon-class frigates.

-For long-range surveillance and tracking, PAAMS utilizes SMART-L radar (British Type 45 destroyers use a SMART-L variant called S1850M), which allows vessels equipped with PAAMS to identify and track aerial threats.
-Once a threat is identified by SMART-L, the fire control radar, EMPAR multifunction radar on Horizon-class frigates and SAMPSON multifunction radar on Type 45 destroyers, is engaged to provide information on the target’s trajectory and calculate a firing solution.
+For long-range surveillance and tracking, PAAMS utilizes the S1850M radar, an upgraded version of the Dutch SMART-L radar, which allows vessels equipped with PAAMS to identify and track aerial threats.
+Once a threat is identified by the S1850M long-range radar, the fire control radar, EMPAR multifunction radar on Horizon-class frigates, and SAMPSON multifunction radar on Type 45 destroyers, is engaged to provide information on the target’s trajectory and calculate a firing solution.
 To engage a threat, Aster 15 and Aster 30 interceptors are launched autonomously—in quick succession if needed—from Sylver Vertical Launching Systems, which can house up to eight Aster interceptors in one launch tube.
 The interceptors are integrated with the multifunction fire control radar and command and control system to maneuver and intercept aerial targets.

 Both Aster 15 and Aster 30 interceptors use the terminal dart, which is a lightweight, highly maneuvering missile equipped with a RF seeker to execute hit-to-kill intercepts.
 The highly maneuverable Aster interceptors—also used by the French and Italian SAMP/T air defense system—are ideal for intercepting modern maneuvering air and cruise missile threats.